microsoft/typespec/docs/type-relations.md

 ## Record<T>

-A record is a model indexed with a string with value of T. This means that is represent a model where all properties(string key) are assignable to the type T. You can assign an model expression where all the properties are of type T or another model that `is` also a `Record<T>`
+A record is a model indexed with a string with value of T. This means that it represents a model where all properties(string key) are assignable to the type T. You can assign a model expression where all the properties are of type T or another model that `is` also a `Record<T>`

 ```cadl
 // Represent an object where all the values are int32.